rspamd/rspamd/ideas.md

 You should also be familiar with git version control system.
 Should you want to study more about git then please read the following [book](http://git-scm.com/book/en/v2).
 For the project itself, we suppose to clone rspamd repo to your local github account and do all job there, synchronizing with the rspamd mainline repository by means of `git rebase`.

-We encourage picking projects which you feel you can realistically do within the 12-week timeline.
-Some of the projects implies certain research work, however, we have placed the **approximate** evaluation criteria for the timeline specified by the summer of code programme.
+We encourage picking projects which you feel you can **realistically** do within the **12-week** timeline.
+Some of the projects imply certain research work, however, we have placed the **approximate** evaluation criteria for the timeline specified by the summer of code programme.
 Taking such a project is a challenging task but it could improve your research skills and hence lead to a good research project.

 All code contributed must have either 2 clause BSD license or any license from [this list](https://github.com/vstakhov/rspamd/blob/master/CONTRIBUTIONS.md).